lraycheva/core/tutorials/guides/03_angular/angular.md

 Note that you should import `Glue42Ng` only once in your root `AppModule`.

-This is everything you need to do to define your Angular applications as a `Main Glue42 Core` application.
+This is everything you need to do to define your Angular app as a Main app.

 ### 2.2.
 Web Clients

-Now that you have a fully functional Main application, you need to initialize the [Glue42 Web](../../reference/core/latest/glue42%20web/index.html) library in the **Stocks** app.
+Now that you have a fully functional Main app, you need to initialize the [Glue42 Web](../../reference/core/latest/glue42%20web/index.html) library in the **Stocks** app.
 This will allow both apps to connect and communicate with each other.

-This process is almost identical to setting up a Main application.
+This process is almost identical to setting up a Main app.
 The only difference is that you need to import the `GlueWeb` factory function and the config object must have a single property `web`, not `webPlatform`.

 ```javascript
 ...